karakasis/STS_AutoRoute/README.md

   pop-up on the left of your screen with the Slay the Spire map icon and 2 arrows.
 You can change the routes from the arrows or from the
   Settings icon > Change Route.

-  ## Big update

-  UPDATE #2
-  Everything runs smoothly!
-I can't beleive it works properly now.
-BETA or Regular branch just update the log file path to

-  **C:\Program Files (x86)\Steam\steamapps\common\SlayTheSpire\sendToDevs\logs\SlayTheSpire.log**

-  and no need for restart, everything is automatic now!
-Have fun.

-  UPDATE #1
-  Great news!!
-  Looks like the issue with the log files is all gone now.
-If you are in the beta the working log SlayTheSpire.log is located in your root Steam folder

-  C:\Program Files (x86)\Steam\steamapps\common\SlayTheSpire\sendToDevs\logs\SlayTheSpire.log

-  Make sure to delete your old setting log.txt, and replace with the new path above!
-  No restarts are needed!

   *Some final words,*

-    I am a post graduate Student of Computer Science and this project is far from being professional or completed.
-Just an attempt of mine, honing my skills in Java and having fun.
-I have been using this app for some days now and it can be relaxing in some situations when I am too lazy to plan my route.
+    I am a pre graduate Student of Computer Science and this project is far from being professional or completed.
+    **I am no longer playing this game so if any you find any bug or any change in the game messes up with the code let me know and I       will try to fix it. **
     As far as future update of this, I am not aware at this point, since I am in university and I might not find time to update.
 If anyone is interested in helping, improving or anything on this project let me know!

-    Buggy approach : My knowledge goes as far as creating this and playing around with the log files to make it happen.
-If there is any other possible way to fix the open/close thing I would be more than happy to review .